 - 24 hour Emergency First Response

-- Management company administration including accountancy fees and audit fees.
+- Management fee audit, Management Company fees and accountancy fees.

-- Reserve fund to build up a financial reserve against significant future repair bills.
+- Reserve Fund to build up a financial reserve against unexpected or major future repair bills.

 There are some additional Management Fee charges which may apply from time to time.
 Details of these can be found within the Leaseholders Handbook.